owendavies93/scala-advent-utils/README.md

 * [ ] Make older code more idiomatic
 * [ ] Add more tests
 * [ ] Improve CircularList performance
+* [ ] Make Grid and CA generic, allowing it to support multiple states